Freeriding & Ski touring

 • ideally also an airbag avalanche backpack

-Good to know: In free avalanche awareness courses you will learn important practical tips and the professional handling of avalanche equipment.
-The creation of snow cover, the right choice of route and avalanche awareness are also part of the multi-day Snow and Avalanche Awareness Camp.
+Good to know: In free avalanche awareness courses you will learn important practical tips and the professional handling of avalanche safety equipment.
+The creation of a snow pit, the right choice of route and general avalanche awareness are also part of the multi-day Snow and Avalanche Awareness Camp.

 Emergency App & Avalanche App

 If you want to increase your security, you can download the Tyrolean mountain rescue emergency app directly to your mobile phone.
-A check of the current avalanche situation goes without saying.
+A check of the current avalanche situation goes without saying and there's also a handy app to do so!

 © TVB Tiroler Oberland-Kaunertal-Severin Wegener